SPINN: Sparse, Physics-based, and partially Interpretable Neural Networks for PDEs: Methodology

-\textbf{Meshless approximation reinterpreted as a sparse DNN.} The key idea behind SPINNs is the fact that meshless approximations like \eqref{eq:pde_meshless_approx} and \eqref{eq:pde_meshless_PoU} can be \emph{exactly} represented as specially structured sparse DNN.
+The key idea behind SPINNs is the fact that meshless approximations like \eqref{eq:pde_meshless_approx} and \eqref{eq:pde_meshless_PoU} can be \emph{exactly} represented as specially structured sparse DNN.
 We first discuss how the meshless approximation \eqref{eq:pde_meshless_approx} can be written as a sparse DNN; the corresponding sparse DNN representation for the partition of unity approximation \eqref{eq:pde_meshless_PoU} is constructed analogously.
 The meshless approximation \eqref{eq:pde_meshless_approx} can be thought of as a DNN with an architecture as shown in Fig.~\ref{fig:meshless_nn_repr}.

 We first transform the input $x \in \Omega$ to the vector $(\lVert x - X_i\rVert/h_i)_{i=1}^N$ via hidden layers which we call the \emph{mesh encoding layer}, shown in blue in Fig.~\ref{fig:meshless_nn_repr}.
 In more detail, the mesh encoding layer first transforms the input $x \in \Omega$ to a hidden layer with $Nd$ neurons that have input weights

 and biases being the $Nd$ vector

 and with the function $\text{sqr}:\mathbb{R} \to \mathbb{R}$ defined as $\text{sqr}(z) = z^2$ as their activation functions.
 The output of the first hidden layer of the mesh encoding layer is thus the $Nd$-vector